Trump confesses 'no idea' on Iran outcome as Hormuz mine threat clouds Pakistan negotiations

 President Donald Trump walks toward reporters before answering questions prior to boarding Air Force One on April 10, 2026, at Joint Base Andrews, Maryland (Win McNamee/Getty Images)

-He added that the US would soon assess whether Iran was engaging constructively.
+He added that the US would soon assess whether Iran is engaging constructively.
 According to Trump, the administration is monitoring Tehran’s actions closely and expects to determine “shortly” whether it is acting in good faith regarding efforts to resolve the conflict.

 Trump also referenced developments in the Strait of Hormuz, a key maritime corridor, stating that US officials are aware of the placement of mines in the area.